gg888233/Winter-s-glb2mod-Pikmin-/USAGE.md

 * **I recommend using Meltytool to view your exported .MOD files.**
 * **The game seems to only accept image textures downscaled 1-128 times.
 Thankfully, there is a downscaler in the converter.**
 * **You must note use a model with too many vertices.**
 * **Materials currently only import with textures.
-If your mesh has no textures, or a base colore instead, in the game it will appear as gray.**
+If your mesh has no textures, or a base color instead, in the game it will appear as gray.**